nnirror/facet/README.md

 	- example:
 		- `_.sine(1,100).append(_.phasor(1,100)).append(_.from([1,2,3,4]));`
 ---
-- **divide** ( _FacetPattern_ )
+- **divide** ( _FacetPattern_, _match_sizes_ = false )
 	- divides the first FacetPattern by the second.
+If `match_sizes` is false, the output FacetPattern will be the longer pattern's length, and the "missing" values from the shorter pattern will be set to 0.
+If `match_sizes` is true, both FacetPatterns will be made the same size before the calculations occur.
 	- example:
 		- `_.sine(1,100).divide(_.from([0.5,0.25,0.1,1]));`
 ---
-- **equals** ( _FacetPattern_ )
+- **equals** ( _FacetPattern_, _match_sizes_ = false )
 	- computes the logical EQUALS of both FacetPattern, returning a 0 if the values don't equal each other and returning a 1 if they do.
-If one FacetPattern is smaller, it will get scaled so both FacetPatterns equal each other in size prior to running the operation.
+If `match_sizes` is false, the output FacetPattern will be the longer pattern's length, and the "missing" values from the shorter pattern will be set to 0.
+If `match_sizes` is true, both FacetPatterns will be made the same size before the calculations occur.
 	- example:
 		- `_.sine(1,100).equals(_.sine(2,100)); // two sine waves phasing`